nospaceships/node-storage-device-info/README.md

  * Unused variables warnings seen during build on MAC OS X

+## Version 1.1.0 - 10/06/2015

+ * Support Node.js 0.12.x using the Native Abstractions for Node interface

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.